-Another addition to my Blog Series Hidden Gems of the Valencia Region and lots of new secret places in the province of Valencia for you to explore.
-Save these 10 places in the province of Valencia you´ve never heard of and get ready to pack your bags to set off exploring the Undiscovered Spain.
+Another addition to my Blog Series Hidden Gems of the Valencia Region and lots of new hidden gems of the Valencia region for you to explore.
+Save these 10 secret places in the province of Valencia you´ve never heard of and get ready to pack your bags to set off exploring Undiscovered Spain.

 Valencia Hidden Gems